 The Committee shall work together with institutions and persons who publish authorized lists over, or with those who gives recommendations about Greenlandic place names.

 Criteria for authorization of place names

-- Original Greenlandic place names shall be authorized.
+- Originally Greenlandic place names must be authorized

-Proposals for place names can not be authorized for following reasons:
+Proposals of place names cannot be authorized for the following reasons

-- If the excact position has not been indicated
+- If the accurate position has not been specified